-The extract of Annual Return in form MGT-9 as provided under Section92(3) of the Actread with Companies (Management and Administration) Rules 2014 isannexed at Annexure-D.
+The extract of Annual Return in form MGT-9 as provided under Section 92(3) of the Actread with Companies (Management and Administration) Rules 2014 as amended is at Annexure-D.

 Awards and Accolades

-Your Company continues to lead its sector and received number ofawards.
-The details of the major awards and accolades received during the year are given at
+Your Company continues to lead its sector and received a number of awards.
+The detailsof the major awards and accolades received during the year are given at

 Business Responsibility Report (BRR)

-The BRR describes the initiatives taken by the Company from socialenvironmental and governance perspectives and annexed at Annexure-E.
+The BRR describes the initiatives taken by the Company from social environmental andgovernance perspectives.
+Details are at Annexure-G.